rbk6/ratings-frontend/README.md

 ## Attributions

-- Icon: The EyeRate icon was created by Ryan (rbk6)
+- Icon: The SlateList icon was created by Ryan (rbk6)
-- Font: The EyeRate logo type was created using a font created by Staratsta that can be found [here](https://www.dafont.com/sprinkle.font).
+- Font: The SlateList font was designed by Anugrah Pasau from Lafontype and can be found [here](https://fonts.google.com/specimen/Gantari).